aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### setDisplayName(string) {#setDisplayName-string-}

 <b>@deprecated.</b> Please use the 'displayName' property instead.
-Gets and sets the display name.
+Gets and sets the display name of the table.

 ```javascript
 setDisplayName(value: string) : void;